dasrfp/bitwarden-ssh-agent/README.md

 3. (optional) Enter your SSH keys' passphrases.

 ## Storing the keys in BitWarden
-1. Create a folder called `ssh-agent` (can be overridden on the command line).
+1. Create a folder called `ssh-agent` (can be overridden on the command line)
-2. Add an new secure note to that folder.
+2. Add an new secure note to that folder
-3. Add the private key text as note body.
+3. Add the private key text as note body (trailing newline required)
 5. Repeat steps 2-3 for each subsequent key

 ## Improvements to be made